MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-ipv4-prefix-function.md

 ---
 # __has_ipv4_prefix()

-Returns a value indicating whether specified IPv4 address prefix appears in a text.
+Returns a value indicating whether a specified IPv4 address prefix appears in a text.

 A valid IP address prefix is either a complete IPv4 address (`192.168.1.11`) or its prefix ending with a dot (`192.`, `192.168.` or `192.168.1.`).